Thomas Marcelle

 Marcelle has been nominated three times to be a judge of the United States District Court for the Northern District of New York.
 The first two nominations expired, and the third was withdrawn by President Donald Trump at Marcelle's request due to opposition from U.S. Senator Kirsten Gillibrand.

-Education
+Early life and education

+Born in 1962, Marcelle is a native of South Bethlehem, New York.
+His father, Alfonse "Doc" Marcelle", owned Callahan Industries.

 Marcelle received his Bachelor of Arts from Bowdoin College and his Juris Doctor, magna cum laude, from Cornell Law School, where he served on the Cornell Law Review.

 Legal career

 In 1990, Marcelle served as a trial attorney at the United States Department of Justice.
 In that role, he worked on cases involving the Civil Rights of Institutionalized Persons Act.
 He has also served as a public defender, working under Doug Rutnik (the father of U.S. Senator Kirsten Gillibrand).

 Marcelle ran for Albany County District Attorney as a Republican in 1993.
 His bid to unseat incumbent Sol Greenberg was unsuccessful.